nolanimations/8DX-World-Mogi-Table-Bot/README.md

 - **One DC per race** only (11-player result).
 Multi-DC in the same race isn’t supported yet.
 - If you **skip screenshots**, that’s fine—the wizard works off the cached 12p roster and updates your DC Points field; future screenshots will include the cumulative corrections.
 - If you run the wizard **twice for the same race**, it will double-add (because it’s cumulative).
 If that happens, just edit/clear the DC field.
-- Names shown in the wizard come from Lorenzi’s **textarea** (full names), not the PNG abbreviations.
-Tags are inferred from the **first character** (`'8'` is treated as `'B'`).
 - To discard all corrections, **clear the DC Points field** in Settings.

-If you encounter any issues or have suggestions regarding the MKWorld implementation, contact me on Discord: @nolanimations
+If you encounter any issues or have suggestions regarding the MKWorld implementation, contact me on Discord: `@nolanimations`

 ## Highlight Tag